 10. Fact-check everything

-Whatever claims you make — you need to back them.
-Baseless claims is a mauvais ton when it comes to PR writing and journalism.
+Whatever claims you make — you need to back them up with evidence.
+Baseless claims are a faux pas when it comes to PR writing and journalism.
 Always support your writing with facts.

 The reason why fact-checking is especially important in this day in age is the sheer amount of fake news and misinformation that is being spread by journalists both willingly and unwillingly.
-The issue of fake news has never been more acute in Western media than it is today, which on itself should dissuade you from contributing to it.
+The issue of fake news has never been more acute in Western media than it is today.
+This in itself should dissuade you from contributing to fake news.

 We hope you found these tips useful.
 By applying these principles on a regular basis, you’ll be able to continually improve your PR writing skills.
 Good luck!

-Lori Jones is a passionate journalist, dedicated to traveling and teaching people to lead a better life.
+Lori Jones is a passionate journalist, dedicated to travelling and teaching people to lead a better life.
 She’s curious about a host of topics ranging from marketing to SEO writing.
-Lori is currently an editor for Studicus.com
+Lori is currently an editor for Studicus.